mahaloz/cse194-s25/_posts/2025-03-17-class-replace.md

 ## Special Edition Class: Guest Lecturer
 This class is specially lectured by **Dr. Yan Shoshitaishvili**, a hacker now and back then.
-The topic for the class was Cryptograph.
+The topic for the class is Cryptography.